Tim Davie: Resignation

 On 9 November 2025, Davie announced his resignation.
 The BBC announced that he would step down following a leaked internal memo stating a Panorama documentary on Donald Trump made it appear Trump directly called for the January 6 United States Capitol attack.
 Davie was also under heavy criticism over other issues, which include allegations of pro-transgender editorial bias, and the release of a documentary about the Gaza war, Gaza: How to Survive a Warzone, in which the BBC failed to disclose that the narrator was a son of a Hamas official.

 Deborah Turness, CEO of BBC News, also announced her resignation at the same time.

+On 25 March 2026, the BBC announced that former Google executive Matt Brittin will replace Davie as director general on 18 May 2026, after Davie departs on 2 April.

 Directorships

 Davie is Chairman of Comic Relief, Trustee of the Tate and the Royal Television Society, and in 2018 was appointed as Chairman of the Creative Industries Council.

 Previously, he has been on the boards of Freesat, Digital UK and Children in Need.